Summary:

-The information that is provided in a credit report could foreshadow the likelihood that your prospective tenant will pay rent on time.
-Unlike large apartment complexes who can absorb an eviction and still hit their bottom line, independent landlords, who own 1-4 properties, likely cannot afford an eviction, late paying renter or other bad rental outcome that results in an unforeseen tenant turnover.
+Large apartment complexes can absorb an eviction and still hit their bottom line.
+However, independent landlords, who own only 1-4 properties, likely cannot afford an eviction, late paying renter or other bad rental outcome that results in an unforeseen tenant turnover.

-That’s why it’s crucial to consider utilizing a credit report to help place the right tenant in your rental property from the start.
+That’s why it’s important to get a credit report from a professional background check company like SmartMove®.
+A credit report can help you make an informed leasing decision to aid in placing the right tenant in your rental property from the start.

-Let’s take a look at what you can learn from a credit report, tips on how to read it, and examine how this information may give you insights to help select a quality tenant for your rental property.
+Below, you’ll discover how to get a tenant credit check, what you can learn from this information, tips on how to read a tenant credit check, and how this information may give you insights to help select a qualified tenant for your rental property.

-Why should I run a credit history check?
+Why should I run a credit history check on potential tenants?

-Running a credit check can allow landlords to dig deeper into an applicant’s financial history.
+Running a credit check allows you access to an applicant’s financial history.

 What can I learn from a tenant credit check?

-There’s plenty of knowledge to be gleaned from a prospective tenant’s credit check.
-Depending on the type of credit check you run, a credit report may provide information spanning back 7 to 10 years.
+There’s plenty of knowledge to be gleaned from a prospective tenant’s credit check—especially recent activity.
+According to Investopedia, most negative hits show up on credit reports for 7 to 10 years.

-- Identity Verification: Credit reports can help you verify a tenant’s identity by confirming their name, address, date of birth, and employer.
+- Identity Information: Credit reports can help confirm a tenant’s identity by confirming their name, address, date of birth, and known employer

-- Credit History: A credit report can provide insight into an applicant’s payment patterns.
-As mentioned earlier, landlords reported that payment problems as their number one concern about new tenants, so ensuring an applicant regularly makes payments on time is crucial.
+- Credit History: A credit report can provide insight into an applicant’s payment patterns over the last two years.
 A credit report may also list bank accounts, show an applicant’s credit accounts, and disclose loan amounts that are under their name.

-- Public Records: A credit report may shine light on any evictions, bankruptcies, tax liens, or judgments against the prospective tenant, which could be indicators that they may not be the right applicant for your rental property.
+- Public Records: A credit report may shine light on any evictions, bankruptcies, tax liens or civil judgments against the prospective tenant.

 What should I consider in a tenant credit check?

-When you complete a tenant credit check, the information you receive may help guide your decision of whether to rent to an applicant.
+When you complete a tenant credit check, the information you receive may help guide your decision of whether to rent to an applicant or not.

-As you examine a credit report, there are several red flags to consider:
+As you examine a credit report, there are several things to look for in a credit report.
+These include:

 - Late payments: First, consider how the applicant handles their payment responsibilities.
 Do they pay their bills late?
 If so, how late are the payments and how often do late payments occur?

-Why it matters: According to CitiGroup, more than half of Americans have paid a bill late.
-While it’s reasonable to recognize human error, if their credit report shows a consistent pattern of late payments, then this could be an indicator that they will fail to pay rent on time or at all.
+According to money site NerdWallet, about 37% of Americans have paid a fee for late bills in the last year.
+While it’s reasonable to recognize human error, if their credit report shows a consistent pattern of late payments, then this could be an indication that they might have a difficult time paying rent on time.

-To note: Keep in mind that if your prospective tenant is carrying a great deal of debt, then the loss of a job or an unexpected illness could make it very difficult for them to handle their bills in the future.
+If your prospective tenant has a lot of debt, then the loss of a job or an unexpected illness could make it very difficult for them to handle their debt in the future.

-Why it matters: If the monthly payments on their debt accounts are too high, then it could prove challenging for a prospective tenant to pay rent consistently each month.
-The last thing a landlord wants is for their renter to be burdened with debt and be in a position to have to ask the question of "which payment is more important?"
+The last thing a landlord wants is for their renter to be overburdened with debt and in a position to decide “which payment is more important?”

 - Public records: A credit report may show if your prospective tenant has any derogatory credit marks in his or her past, including collections, civil judgments, or bankruptcies.

-Why it matters: If your prospective tenant has many collection accounts and judgments, then it may demonstrate that they're not financially responsible - which could indicate they won't be responsible with rental payments.
+If your prospective tenant has many collection accounts and judgments, then it may demonstrate that they’re not financially responsible.

-- Credit history: The way your tenant uses credit can be telling.
-Gaining insight into a tenant's overall credit history can help you determine if they're likely to pay their rent each month.
+- Credit history: The way your tenant uses credit may be informative.
+Checking a tenant’s overall credit history can help you determine if they’re likely to pay their rent each month.

-Why it matters: While a blemished history of credit (signaled by a bad credit score) doesn't necessarily mean they'll be a bad tenant, it may serve as a good indicator of a tenant's ability to pay their rent in a timely manner.
-It may be worth it to look for a prospective tenant who has a healthy credit history.
+While a blemished history of credit (signaled by a bad credit score) doesn’t mean they’ll be a bad tenant, it may serve as a good indicator of a tenant’s ability to pay their rent in a timely manner.

 There are a variety of ways to run a credit check on a prospective tenant:

-- Ask your applicant to provide their own credit report: Some landlords prefer to ask tenants to pull their own credit report.
-However, this may not garner the best results.
-Because tenants can generally only pull one free copy of their credit report annually, the information they provide may be outdated.
-Additionally, an applicant may technically be able to digitally alter their credit report and manipulate information contained within, which then gives you a false representation of who is really interested in your rental unit.
+1. Ask your applicant to provide their own credit report: Some landlords prefer to ask tenants to pull their own credit report.
+However, tenants generally only have the ability to pull one free copy of their credit report annually so they may provide an outdated credit report.

-- Access reports directly from a credit bureau: Property management companies can use a prospective tenant's application to pull a credit report directly from a credit reporting agency.
+2. Access reports directly from a credit bureau: Some property management companies can use a prospective tenant’s application to pull a credit report directly from a credit reporting agency.
 However, independent landlords may not have this access or may need to go through a rigorous on-site inspection process in order to gain access.
+On the other hand, independent landlords can use SmartMove at any by creating a free account and start requesting screenings immediately.

-- Use an FCRA-compliant online tenant screening service: One of the easiest and most efficient ways to view your tenant's credit report is through an online tenant screening service like TransUnion SmartMove.
+3. Use a fast, reputable online tenant screening service: One of the easiest and most efficient ways to view your prospective tenant’s credit report is through an online tenant screening service like SmartMove.

-It's important to understand how to read a credit report because it's one of the best ways to get an idea of how a prospective tenant handles their financial responsibilities, which could be a strong indicator of renter payment reliability.
+It’s important to understand how to read a SmartMove credit report because it’s one of the ways to get an idea of how a prospective tenant handles their financial responsibilities.

 A credit report contains detailed information about past and present credit accounts.
 It identifies accounts in good standing and accounts that are late.
-It will show account balances due and payment history.
-The report also calls out negative accounts with late payments or debts significantly in areas that have been sent to a collection agency.
+It shows account balances due and payment history.
+The report also calls out negative accounts with late payments, or debts in areas that have been sent to a collection agency.

-We'll walk you through the kinds of information contained in a SmartMove credit report.
+Below, you’ll find the kind of information contained in a SmartMove credit report.

 The main parts include: